aVariengien/birds-eye-view/README.md

 ## Setup

+To run locally:
 ```
-pip install -r requirements.txt
+pip install -e .
-touch cache/cache.json
 streamlit run viz.py
 ```

 You need to have `OPENAI_API_KEY` defined in your environment variables.
 I advise adding `export OPENAI_API_KEY=sk-...` in your `.bashrc`.

-The project is in very early stage, and will probably show errors, e.g. if you tick `Use qualitative colors` but display a continuous value (e.g. search results).
+The project is in very early stage, and might return errors.

 **Price:** The large embedding model is at $0.130 / 1M tokens.
 A 400 character chunks is ~ 80 tokens.
 So a corpus of 1000 chunks is ~ $0.01.
 Given how cheap it is, I'd advise using the large embedding model over the small one.

+## Usage and tutorials

+The project contains an interactive application (also available online [here](https://birds-eye-view.streamlit.app/)), and a Python library `birds_eye_view`.

+You can check the tutorials at `tutorials` to learn to use the python API.
+The notebook `minimal_example.py` is just you need to know to display a map of a list of strings, while `mmlu.py` presents the whole pipeline.

 ## Walkthrough